Zuikyo/ZIKRouter/Documentation/English/CustomConfiguration.md

 Swift generic class is not OC Class.
 It won't be in the `__objc_classlist` section of the Mach-O file.
 So it won't affect the app launching time.

-Transferring parameters with `constructDestination` block can reduce much glue code.
+Transferring parameters with `makeDestinationWith` block can reduce much glue code.
 We don't need to store parameters in some properties, just pass them through block.

 ## Without Configuration Subclass

-If the protocol is very simple and you don't need a configuration subclass,or you're using Objective-C and don't want too many subclass, you can choose generic class`ViewMakeableConfiguration`and`ZIKViewMakeableConfiguration`:
+If the protocol is very simple and you don't need a configuration subclass, or you're using Objective-C and don't want too many subclass, you can choose generic class`ViewMakeableConfiguration`and`ZIKViewMakeableConfiguration`:

 ```swift
 extension ViewMakeableConfiguration: EditorViewModuleInput where Destination == NoteEditorInput, Constructor == (EditorViewModel, Note) -> Void {